Awara Onsen あわら温泉

-While there are a great number of hotels in the Awara area, you don't need to stay overnight to enjoy the area's hot springs.
-Just a short walk from Awara Onsen Station is Saintpia Awara, a facility primarily for this purpose.
+While there are a great number of ryokan hotels in the Awara area, you don't need to stay overnight to enjoy the area's hot springs.
+Just a short walk from Awarayunomachi Station is Saintpia Awara, a facility primarily for this purpose.
 Discover the pleasures of the bath at Saintpia's Tennoyu and Chinoyu for just 500 yen.

-Should you really find yourself pressed for time—or cash—head over to the ashinoyu foot baths right across from Saintpia.
-Five footbaths are available and all of them are are free to use.
-The popular footbaths have varying springwater qualities and are ideal for resting your weary feet after a day of sightseeing.
+Should you really find yourself pressed for time—or cash—head over to the ashiyu foot baths near Saintpia.
+Five baths are available and all of them are are free to use.
+The popular footbaths mix water from two different sources and are ideal for resting your weary feet after a day of sightseeing.